 Take responsibility for electronic-waste disposal

-| August 03, 2016
+Nature | August 03, 2016

 The world is producing ever more electrical and electronic waste.
 The quantity of dumped computers, telephones, televisions and appliances doubled between 2009 and 2014, to 42 million tonnes per year globally.
 China processed about 70% of the world’s e-waste in 2012; the rest goes to India and other countries in eastern Asia and Africa, including Nigeria.
 Non-toxic components — such as iron, steel, copper and gold — are valuable, so are more frequently recycled than toxic ones.